-I am particularly indebted to Dr. William Donaldson of Aberdeen University, who has been most generous with the fruits of his own painstaking research over the years.
-This is a man who doesn’t trust what he reads about a composer’s date of birth; he goes and finds the birth certificate.
+I am particularly indebted to Dr. William Donaldson, formerly of Aberdeen University and now at MIT in Massachusetts, who has been most generous with the fruits of his own painstaking research over the years.
+This is a man who doesn’t trust what he reads about a composer’s date of birth; he goes and finds the grave, and then finds the birth certificate.
 He has offered information I would otherwise not have found, and has corrected erroneous information that all too often gets passed from one piping publication to another.

 I hope this site will become a public repository for biographical information and photos on composers and pipers in general.
 The piping world is full of people who have access to information on pipers’ lives that needs to be recorded before it disappears forever.
 New information or photos on old or current composers is much appreciated, and contributions will be acknowledged on the site.
 Feel free to email me with information at any time or to correct any mistakes I may have made.

 While the idea for this website has percolated in my mind for some years, it started to take shape only after I began to exchange ideas and make plans with Stuart Lowe, a long-time friend and former piping student.
 Ultimately, Stuart and I decided not to partner in the site, but I’m grateful for his help and the ideas we worked through over some months at the start of this project.